 A heating pad placed under the flat would work also, but these lights were something I had on hand 14 years ago and they worked so well I never found the need to upgrade.
 The 100-watt bulbs put out quite a bit of directed heat and the seeds all germinate within 3 days.

-I do check the flats once a day and mist the cells with water if they look dry.
+I do check the flats once a day and sprinkle the cells with water if they look dry.
 I will also turn the flats around if the germination is uneven.
 Remember that germination time also depends on the seed variety and how old the seeds are.

-The date on the seed package is a packaging date, not the date the seed viability was tested.
+Tip: The date on the seed package is a packaging date, not the date the seed viability was tested.
 Buy seeds from a credible company and don’t keep them over for too many years if you want 100 percent germination.

 The plastic sheets that cover the flats should be enough to keep the cells moist until germination, but you should check the edges of the flats often, as this is what tends to dry out first.